hyundai-robotics/doc-safespace2.0/6-recovery/2-recovery-robot-speed-violation.md

-﻿# 6.2	Recovery in case of robot speed violations
+# 6.2 	Recovery from Robot Speed Violation

-Robot speed violations are situations in which the robot’s speed exceeds a safety limit, and these include TCP speed, joint speed, power, and momentum monitoring violations.
-Because the robot detects the instantaneous speed in the case of robot speed violations, you can clear the error without moving the robot’s position.
+Robot speed violation including the TCP speed, joint speed, power, and momentum monitoring violations occurs when the robot's speed exceeds the safety standards,.
+In case of robot speed violation, the robot detects momentary speed and stops, so the error can be cleared without moving the robot's position.

-1. Change the mode switch to manual mode.
+1. Change the mode switch to manual to enter manual mode.

-2. On the safety condition monitoring window, check if the status of each space is displayed as **SAFE**.
+2. In the safety status monitoring screen, verify that the status of each area is displayed as **SAFE**.

 {% hint style="warning" %}
 **[Caution]**

-* After clearing the violation, make sure to recheck all speed-related safety parameters and the speed displayed on the operating program.
+* After clearing the error, be sure to check the speed-related safety parameters and the speed of the work program.
 {% endhint %}